Davison's: Flagship store

+Branch redevelopments

 By spring 2003, most all former Davison's stores were closed when Rich's and Macy's were consolidated under the "Rich's-Macy's" nameplate.
 That same year, the historic downtown Davison's/Macy's store on Peachtree Street was also closed.
 This ended the era of department-store shopping in downtown Atlanta.
 All of the old Davison's mall stores in Atlanta were left vacant except for three locations.
 The Perimeter Mall and Lenox Square locations were closed, renovated, and reopened several months later as Bloomingdale's in late 2003 and the Perimeter Mall location closed in March 2012 and became Von Maur and the Lenox Square location is still open as of 2021.
 The Northlake location was re-branded as Rich's-Macy's before changing back to simply Macy's two years later.
 One floor of the Town Center location, which had originally opened as Macy's, became a Rich's-Macy's Furniture Gallery location.
 It is now a Macy's Furniture Gallery location and a Macy's Furniture Clearance Center on the upper level, and now has a Macy's Men's Store on the lower level.
 And Macy's Furniture Gallery on the middle level.

 The remainder of Davison's former locations remain vacant except for the locations at Cumberland Mall, Avondale/Columbia Mall, Gwinnett Place and Augusta Mall.
-The Cumberland Mall location was torn down in late 2005 for a major overhaul at the 32-year-old center, a detached Costco now sits just to the west of the Davison's footprint The Cumberland Mall location is now a courtyard/lifestyle center containing Ted's Montana Grill closed in 2020 due to Covid 19 financial restraints, Cheesecake Factory, Pf Changs, and Maggiano's Little Italy.
+The Cumberland Mall location was torn down in late 2005 for a major overhaul at the 32-year-old center, a detached Costco now sits just to the west of the Davison's footprint The Cumberland Mall location is now a courtyard/lifestyle center containing Ted's Montana Grill closed in 2020 due to COVID-19 financial restraints, Cheesecake Factory, Pf Changs, and Maggiano's Little Italy.
 The Avondale/Columbia Mall location was completely demolished with the rest of the mall for a Wal-Mart SuperCenter.
 The Gwinnett Place location is now home to Korean chain Mega Mart.
 The Augusta Mall location was open till 2006 as a Macy's Furniture Showroom.
 It has closed to make way for a lifestyle center similar to Cumberland Mall, another General Growth Properties mall.